Huntingtown in Calvert County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Star Spangled Banner National Historic Trail marker series.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Up in Flames (approx. 1.4 miles away); Lower Marlboro Town (approx. 2.1 miles away); Town Ravaged (approx. 2.1 miles away); Lower Marlboro (was approx. 2.1 miles away but has been reported missing. ); Woodville School (approx. 3.4 miles away); Brig Gen Leonard Covington (approx. 3.9 miles away); Alarming Sight (approx. 3.9 miles away); All Saints Episcopal Church (approx. 4½ miles away).
+Up in Flames (approx. 1.4 miles away); Lower Marlboro Town (approx. 2.1 miles away); Town Ravaged (approx. 2.1 miles away); Woodville School (approx. 3.4 miles away); Brig Gen Leonard Covington (approx. 3.9 miles away); Alarming Sight (approx. 3.9 miles away); All Saints Episcopal Church (approx. 4½ miles away); The First All Saints Church (approx. 4.6 miles away).

 Additional keywords.
 Star Spangled Banner National Historic Trail